-My predilection for pre-paring and pre-cooked prep took a new turn when I was introduced to overnight oats.
-Firstly, it makes a magnificent breakfast, so tasty.
+My predilection for pre-paring and pre-cooked prep took a new turn when I was introduced to Overnight Oats – oats that require no cooking but are simply soaked overnight for an instant morning breakfast.
+Firstly, it really does make a magnificent breakfast, so tasty.
 Then it is extraordinarily healthy.
 And most of all, it is quick and easy.
+Do what I do and take it to work for lunch sometimes too.

-About once per month I take 15 – 20 medium jars, and add the following mixture.
+Although you can put the ingredients together for individual serves, it is more convenient to make a month’s worth of oats mixture at a time.
+About once per month, I take 15 – 20 medium jars, and prepare the mixture.
 The jars line up on my bench, waiting patiently for their ingredients one by one.
-Then then go into the cupboard.
+Then they go into the pantry cupboard.

 Take some jars and place into each one: